wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Tickets/guides/Introduction.md

 It’s important to note the following points before starting to code:

 - Install the **Wix Events & Tickets** app from [Wix App Market](https://www.wix.com/app-market/wix-events?referral=category&appIndex=5&referralTag=booking--events).
+- This API is not relevant for RSVP events.
 - To use the Tickets API, import `tickets` from the `wix-events.v2` module:

 ```js